 In a large, straight-sided sauté pan, heat oil over medium-high heat until shimmering.
 Add shallot, garlic, and chili and cook, stirring, until vegetables are softened and shallot is translucent, about 2 minutes.

-Add coconut milk (and broth, if using; see note above), fish sauce, lime peel, ginger, lemongrass, cilantro sprigs, and basil sprigs.
+Add coconut milk (and broth, if using; see note), fish sauce, lime peel, ginger, lemongrass, cilantro sprigs, and basil sprigs.
 Season cod with salt and pepper, then nestle in coconut broth; the fish should be partially submerged.
 Bring liquid to a simmer, then cover pan and lower heat.
 Cook, covered, until cod is just cooked through and registers 135°F on an instant-read thermometer, about 5 minutes.

 Using a slotted spatula, transfer cod to bowls.
 Whisk lime juice into broth.
 Season broth with salt and pepper, then ladle all around fish in the bowls along with the vegetables.
 Garnish with cilantro and basil leaves.
 Serve right away with lime wedges on the side.